Unleashed2016/adelography/Readme.md

 ## ADEL ography

-Tag-line: The story of adelaide
+Tag-line: The story of Adelaide

 ADELography is a temporal and spatial interactive story telling tool.
-Histroical datasets help tell the story of Adelaide and South Australia from the beginning of recorded history.
+Historical datasets help tell the story of Adelaide and South Australia from the beginning of recorded history.
 We step through time learning about the key events of South Australia, and see the migration of people around the surrounding area of